chameleon-system/chameleon-base/UPGRADE-8.0.md

 ## Update Code Style in Your Project

-Make sure to run your code through `php-cs-fixer` or other code quality tools to ensure all your userland extensions are compatible with the updated framework code style.
+Make sure to run your code through `php-cs-fixer` to ensure all your userland extensions are compatible with the updated framework code style.

 This is important due to a change in how global classes are referenced in the latest Symfony code style rules (which we are now using).